walter-ayala/TaskManager/README.md

 # Task manager

-A React project about a task manager allows you to browse, add, update adn delete tasks to users and watch your profile information.
+A React project about a task manager allows you to browse, add, update and delete tasks to users and watch your profile information.
 I implemented luxon, styled-components, graphql with Apollo client and also i used Standard with TypeScript.

 I chose that folder structure because I consider that it facilitates the classification and search of files,